logo.gif (3909 bytes) Home Up Search Free StuffAir & Space Painting

 These days with the internet, Tom does not need to go to the missions as a member of the press.
 But that does not solve the problem of space being a very difficult image to address.
 Tom has furnished many paintings of space for the home.
 The best ones were used in a male bathroom!
 Mostly his best images were when he treated the spacecraft, the planet and its moons somewhat like a bowl of fruit!
 A lot of works were contemporary space scenes from the Voyager missions with the starship enterprise in it!
 They were very popular!

-Today Tom is looking forward to finishing a 5' x 5' painting of Saturn started during the Voyager II encounter and a large 4' x 8' painting of a alien that came to Tom in a dream!
+Today Tom is looking forward to finishing a 5' x 5' painting of Saturn started during the Voyager II encounter and a large 4' x 8' painting of an alien that came to Tom in a dream!
 He does not see any more space paintings in his future but he has not stopped thinking about how to depict outer space in a real but decorative and meaningful way.

 Space Shuttle Columbia on Launch Pad for its Maiden Flight